0b01001001/spectree/README.md

 ## Quick Start

-install with pip: `pip install spectree`
+Install with pip: `pip install spectree`.
+If you'd like for email fields to be validated, use `pip install spectree[email]`.

 ### Examples